 - [+FEAT]: FLOW3 (AOP): AOP proxies now support classes implementing an interface declaring a __construct() signature.
 Resolves #3650

 - [+FEAT]: FLOW3 (Object): The object manager handles the new AOP proxies.

 - [TASK]: FLOW3 (Persistence): Changed some fixtures to comply to the now AOPProxyInterface.

-#4 Updated by Karsten Dambekalns about 10 years ago
+#4 Updated by Karsten Dambekalns over 10 years ago

 - Status changed from Resolved to Accepted